 Atticus is a moral man, a kind man, a gentle man, and he is also a single father just trying to raise his children right.
 Atticus makes a stand against the cruelty and absolute stupidity that is racism.
 He treats everyone as equal (no matter what the colour of their skin, or regardless of their station in life).
 He is someone with characteristics within him that I think we really should all aspire to have within ourselves.

-Atticus doesn’t care if he gets attacked, he also doesn’t care if he loses his reputation in his community, he only cares about doing what is right.
+Atticus doesn’t care if he gets attacked or loses his reputation in his community, he only cares about doing what is right.
 I think that is pretty inspirational.
 Given the time and the place this film is set in, Atticus’s actions really are extremely brave, he could have been hurt or killed for helping someone who wasn’t white.
+Atticus is also a wonderful father and he is the sort of loving and decent person you hope everyone’s father would be.

 In 1960, Harper Lee’s classic novel To Kill A Mockingbird was published.
 The novel was inspired in part by Harper’s own childhood.
-The character of Atticus was based upon her own father, Amasa Coleman Lee who himself was a lawyer.
+The character of Atticus was based upon her own father, Amasa Coleman Lee, who himself was a lawyer who defended black clients during a time of intense racism and cruelty.
 The character of Dill was based upon Harper’s friend Truman Capote.
 The novel is one of my favourites and I love the characters and the story.

 The novel strongly put across its message of treating others as they should be treated, with kindness, respect and dignity.
 The message found within it is to treat others as you want to be treated, and while you’re at it, try and imagine what someone else is enduring in their life by putting yourself in their shoes.

-The book and its inspirational message translated very well I think onto the big screen.
+The book and its inspirational message translated very well onto the big screen.
 The film was made in 1962.
 Gregory Peck(or as I like to call him, the go to good guy of classic era Hollywood 🙂 ) was cast in the lead role of the morally decent Atticus.
-It was a perfect casting choice, as Peck was a very decent and good man in real life.
-Peck ended up winning an Oscar for his very memorable performance in this film.
+It was a perfect casting choice, as Gregory was a very decent and good man in real life.
+Gregory ended up winning an Oscar for his very memorable performance in this film.
+Atticus Finch was the role this man was born to play.
+I can imagine no other actor in this role.

-The film is also a coming of age tale told entirely through the eyes of children.
-By showing everything from their point of view, I think that the lines between good and evil become glaringly obvious.
-We see how a cranky old man can seem like a scary old monster, how a supposed monster can be nothing of the sort, or how an ordinary father can end up being the greatest hero of all.
+The film is a coming of age tale told entirely through the eyes of children.
+By showing everything from a child’s point of view, I think that the lines between good and evil become glaringly obvious.
+We see how a cranky old man can seem like a scary old monster, how a supposed monster can be nothing of the sort, or how a father can end up being the greatest hero of all.

 Atticus Finch fights for Tom with all of his heart, and in doing so, he reminds his community (and also us)that we are all equal.
-In a court of law we should all be treated equally and justly regardless of our skin colour, gender, or our social situation.
+And that in everyday life, and in a court of law, we should all be treated equally and justly regardless of our skin colour, gender, or our social situation.
+We are all the same ageing skeletons under our skin pigmentation.

 Mary Badham and Philip Alford are excellent as the children, they have a genuine bond and Alford does a very good job of showing us this boy is having to grow up fast.
 I like how Jem is protective of his sister.
 Badham plays Scout as a tomboy and as someone who is all curiosity, delight, and who is fearless.